Made in America Since 1972.

 PM100 – Pressing the button on the unit seven (7) times will display the firmware version.

-Using the PM Link and software suite, the firmware can be viewed and updated on the PM100, PM400 as well as the bump test and calibration stations.
+Using the PM Link and software suite, the firmware can be viewed and updated on the PM100 and PM400, as well as the bump test and calibration stations.

-It is recommended to bump test all portable devices prior to each use.
+It is recommended that all portable devices be bump tested prior to each use.
 If the unit fails a bump test it should not be used until the unit has passed a calibration.

 PM150-CO2